dthomasen/tmuxBattery/README.md

 tmuxBattery
 ===========

-Script for Tmux battery indicator
+Script to get a Tmux battery indicator for laptops

+* Showing percent and time left when on battery charge
+* Showing only percent when plugged in

 ## Usage:
 1. Put the script somewhere you can find it
 2. Open your ~/.tmux.conf in your favorite editor
 3. Paste the following lines at the end of the document:

 ```bash